Risk Factors Dashboard

 Provide resiliency and protection capabilities.
 Our products provide resiliency and protection capabilities that support an evolving power grid and protect the navy fleet from rising global threats.

 Pursue Emerging Overseas Markets and Serve Key Markets Locally.
 We focus our sales efforts on overseas markets that are investing aggressively in renewable energy and power grid projects.
 As part of our strategy, we serve our key target markets with local sales and field service personnel, which enables us to understand market dynamics and more effectively anticipate customer needs while also reducing response time.
+We currently serve target markets such as Australia, Canada, Chile, India, Japan, Jordan, Mexico, Singapore, South Africa, South Korea, the United Kingdom, and the United States.
 We currently serve target markets such as Australia, Canada, India, South Korea, Japan, Singapore, South Africa, the United Kingdom, Jordan, Mexico, Spain and the United States.
-We currently serve target markets such as Australia, Canada, China, India, Korea, Japan, Singapore, South Africa, the United Kingdom, Jordan, Mexico, Spain and the United States.

 Grid market overview

 It is widely believed that the electricity grids around the world require modernization through widespread technology upgrades if they are to maintain reliability while solving rapidly evolving challenges such as more frequent severe weather, threats of physical- and cyber-attacks, expanded renewable generation (both large and small scale) and new types of customer loads such as electric vehicles.
 In fact, a series of reports written by the Electric Power Research Institute ("EPRI") in 2016 emphasize the need for increased resiliency, flexibility and connectivity in electric grids.
 According to the EPRI reports, the number of geophysical, meteorological, hydrological, and climatological events in the U.S. rose to an all-time high of 247 events in 2010 – up from approximately 200 in 2009 and less than 200 in all years combined from 1980 to 2010.
-Available data further indicate that the existing U.S. electrical grid has been stressed by U.S. wind power generation increasing from 6 Gigawatts ("GW") in 2003 to approximately 142.9 GW in 2022, and photovoltaics ("PV") power generation increasing from almost zero in 2003 to approximately 125.9 GW as of the end of 2022.
+Available data further indicate that the existing U.S. electrical grid has been stressed by U.S. wind power generation increasing from 6 GW in 2003 to approximately 149 GW in 2023, and photovoltaics ("PV") power generation increasing from almost zero in 2003 to approximately 103 GW as of the end of 2023.

 Growth in both wind power and PV is expected to continue with the vast majority of such intermittent generation sources unsupported by energy storage, placing stress on the power grid.
 Finally, the Edison Electric Institute estimates that the number of electric vehicles on the road in the U.S. is projected to reach 18.7 million in 2030, up from more than 1.0 million at the end of 2018.
 These facts and the dependence on the safety, security and economy of the electricity grid have prompted broad recognition worldwide of the need to modernize and enhance the reliability and security of power grids.